Home Real Estate News The Decade-Long Surge: Why Land Prices in the Philippines’ CBDs Increased by...

 Courtesy of Global Property Guide, Quarterly change in house prices

-The evolution of the Philippine economy from being predominantly agrarian to becoming increasingly industrialized and service-oriented has had a profound impact on land prices.
-Agricultural lands are being transformed into industrial and commercial spaces to accommodate the changing economic structure.
+The evolution of the Philippine economy from being predominantly agrarian to becoming increasingly industrialized and service-oriented has profoundly impacted land prices.
+Agricultural land is being transformed into industrial and commercial spaces to accommodate the changing economic structure.
 This conversion of land use has led to a decrease in the supply of agricultural land, causing its prices to rise.

 Foreign Investments

-Foreign investments have also played a critical role in shaping the real estate market in the Philippines.
-The country’s attractive free trade and economic zones have successfully drawn foreign investors.
+Foreign investments by various companies have also played a critical role in shaping the real estate market in the Philippines.
+The country’s attractive free trade and economic zones have drawn foreign investors.
 This influx of foreign capital has given a substantial boost to the real estate sector, leading to an increase in land prices.

 OFW Remittances

-Remittances from overseas Filipino workers contribute significantly to the Philippines’ economy.
+Many individuals’ remittances, particularly from overseas Filipino workers, contribute significantly to the economy.
 They support families financially and bolster the country’s economy by fuelling consumer demand.
-A substantial portion of these remittances is often invested in real estate, contributing to the demand for land and, consequently, its prices.
+A substantial portion of these remittances is invested in real estate, driving demand for land and, consequently, its prices.

 Monetary Policy

 Finally, monetary policy and inflation rates also influence land prices.
-A case in point is the year 2002 when the Philippine economy grew by 4.5 percent.
+A case in point is 2002, when the Philippine economy grew by 4.5 percent, aided by favorable monetary policy.
 Despite this growth, inflation was kept in check due to favorable food supply conditions, broad exchange rate stability, and prudent monetary policy.
 Such conditions create a conducive environment for real estate investment, indirectly contributing to land prices.

 As the Philippine economy continues to recover from the effects of the pandemic, the real estate market is expected to experience further growth.
 The rising property prices signal a rebound in the sector and present an opportunity for investors and developers to capitalize on the renewed demand for residential properties.
 Aside from the Philippines’ economy recovering from the pandemic, land prices may likely continue to increase due to these several factors: